-To create a URL which points to an item which is managed by a Joomla component com_example use an approach like what's below:
+To create a URL which points to an item which is managed by a Joomla component com_example use an approach such as:

 use Joomla\CMS\Router\Route; $url = Route::_("index.php?option=com_example&view=showitem&id=14"); // or in the old naming convention: $url = JRoute::_("index.php?option=com_example&view=showitem&id=14");

-This is a bit trickier, as you have to know what parameters to set in the query part of the URL.
-However, if you set up (even temporarily) a menuitem which points to the appropriate view of the item type which you want to display then you should see in the Link field the parameters which you should add in the Route::_() call.
+This is a bit trickier; you have to know what parameters to set in the query part of the URL.
+However, if you set up (even temporarily) a Menu Item which points to the appropriate view of the item type which you want to display, you should see in the Link field the parameters which you should add in the Route::_() call.

 (Although this method's name is an underscore, there's nothing special about it – it's just an ordinary function).